Nonabelian Hodge theory for stacks and a stacky P=W conjecture: Background from cohomological DT theory

 is closed under the commutator Lie bracket, and is by definition the \textit{BPS Lie algebra}.
 We define the \textit{BPS sheaves} to be the perverse sheaves

 Then by construction, there are isomorphisms $\Fg_{B,W,\dd}\cong \HO(\Msp_{\dd},\DTS_{B,W,\dd})[-1]$.
 Likewise, we define the monodromic mixed Hodge modules

 A monodromic mixed Hodge module (MMHM) can be thought of roughly as a usual mixed Hodge module, with a monodromy operator.
 Within applications to nonabelian Hodge theory this monodromy will generally be trivial, up to a half Tate twist, and we refrain from giving a full account of these objects, instead referring the interested reader to \cite[Sec.2.1]{QEAs} and \cite[Sec.2.9]{BBBD}.
-The MMHMs \eqref{BPSMHM} are lifts of the BPS sheaves, in the sense that the underlying perverse sheaf of \eqref{BPSMHM} is naturally identified with \eqref{BPSS}.
-We define
+The MMHMs \eqref{BPSMHM} are lifts of the BPS sheaves, in the sense that the underlying perverse sheaf of \eqref{BPSMHM} is naturally identified with \eqref{BPSS}. \begin{remark} Throughout the paper, wherever $\mathcal{F}$ is an object in the derived category of constructible sheaves, or a cohomologically graded vector space which has a natural lift to a complex of MMHMs, or a cohomologically graded monodromic mixed Hodge structure respectively, we denote this lift by underlining: $\underline{\mathcal{F}}$. \end{remark}